UKTechArena/.github/FAQ.md

 **4. Why is the image quality calculation failing?**

 This can happen for a number of reasons but most likely either you are missing some dependencies or there is no GPU available to render the images.

+**5. I want to ask are we just going to compress the .obj file?**

+.obj file can contain a lot of info, not just the geometry or the mesh information but it can contain or appoint to other files like materials or other information.
+So, what we are interested in is focusing on just compressing the mesh or the geometry part, not the whole file itself.

+**6. I also had an issue with jq not working on windows**

+You can try using WSL on windows to work with all the Linux tools if you are just using windows environment on your local system.
+The jq can work on WSL, or windows system on Linux so you should be able to use that.
+If not, then you might have to modify an equivalent Json working script to work through the JSON file.